EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 	- Debugging with gdb

 ## Building tools
-Writing  C code is nice, but it won't do much without
+Writing  C code is nice, but it won't do much without compiling, linking and executing your code.
+This section talks about how to do these things and briefly explains what is going on behind the hood.

+When you write a 50 line progr